phw/peek/README.md

 ## About
 A simple tool that allows you to record short animated GIF images from your screen.

-Currently only Linux with X is supported.
-Other Unix like systems using X should work as well.
-It is planned to also support Wayland and maybe Other operating systems in the future.
+Currently only Linux with X11 is supported.
+Other Unix like systems using X11 should work as well.
+It is planned to also support Wayland and maybe other operating systems in the future.

 ## Requirements